 Applying for jobs can be exciting and disheartening.
 You’ll hear back from some and others you won’t.
 You might not land an interview with your first application.
 Be prepared to apply for many jobs.
 They won’t always seem like your dream job but who knows where the experience may lead.

 It’s always worth revisiting your resume when you’re applying for jobs to see if it can be altered to better suit a job application.
 Maybe a section of your resume would work better further up the page.
 Maybe your professional profile needs to be changed to draw the reader in more effectively.
 Applying for a job can be trial and error, you should do all you can to place yourself in the best position for success.
-If you are new to the job market, we’ve got a helpful guide for applying for your first job and an innovative digital job coach.
+If you are new to the job market, we’ve got a helpful guide for applying for your first job.
 If you are transitioning between jobs throughout your career, check out our guide for preparing for your next role.